501 Residency Classification

 IV.
 Appeal Procedure

-A. Individuals who are initially classified as out-of-state for purposes of fee payment by personnel in the Admissions Office, the Graduate Office, or the Office of International Programs and Services, and who wish to appeal this classification, must complete the Application for Tennessee Residency for Fee-Paying Purposes.
+A. Individuals who are initially classified as out-of-state for purposes of tuition and fee payment by personnel in the Admissions Office, the College of Graduate Studies, or the Office of International Admissions, and who wish to appeal this classification, must complete the Application for Tennessee Residency for Fee-Paying Purposes.

 1. Documentation submitted by the individual will be reviewed by the appropriate staff.
 The individual will be notified of any change in status or other action taken on his/her application.
 If the individual has an MTSU email account, he/she will be notified through this account.
 Otherwise, the individual will be notified using the information provided on the application Notice to the individual of MTSU's decision is anticipated to be within five (5) business days, except during periods when a large volume of appeals has been filed, which may require extension of this notification period.